The Ayurvedic Beauty Ritual: Tongue Scraping

 Improved Digestion

 Taste bud function is improved, allowing for increased mindful eating and better choices in food.
-It also aids digestion by removing bacteria that can disrupt the first phase of the digestive process.
-But if the gut-skin axis did exist, it would seem that improved digestion probably ends in better skin health and fewer inflammation-induced skin issues like acne.
+It may also support digestion by removing bacteria that can interfere with the first phase of the digestive process.
+Research into the gut-skin axis suggests that supporting healthy digestion may be linked to improved skin health and may help reduce inflammation-related skin concerns like acne.

 Balanced Oral Microbiome

 Newly published research has brought the oral microbiome to show how important it can be for general health.
-A dysbiotic oral microbiome can drive systemic inflammation, which might present as a skin condition.
-Skin Health – Keeping oral hygiene better and removing the majority of anaerobic bacteria on the tongue via scraping, indirectly affects skin health.
+An imbalanced oral microbiome may contribute to systemic inflammation, which could present as a skin concern.
+Maintaining good oral hygiene and removing excess bacteria from the tongue via scraping may indirectly support skin health.
 You can also know more about Gut Health and how it affects your Mental Wellness.

 Stress Reduction

 Less directly, the ritual of scraping one’s tongue should not be discredited.
-Practicing mindfulness in our daily lives can help lower stress levels.
-With the amount of stress compounds on the skin, this small act could lead to a calmer mind and clearer complexion.
+Practicing mindfulness in daily life may help support healthy stress levels.
+Since stress can affect the skin, this small intentional act may support a calmer mind and a clearer complexion.

 When integrated with lifestyle changes – dietary and otherwise which are holistic, tongue scraping is quite powerful in effecting radiant skin.
 Include these supporting Ayurvedic practices: